 \subsection{Neuron Merging}

-Subsequently, we explain how this observation can help to construct a much smaller network $\widehat{\Phi}$, where the verification of $\widehat{\Phi}$ entails the verification of the original network $\Phi$.
-We denote the neurons which are merged using merge buckets:
+Subsequently, we explain how similar neurons can help to construct a reduced network $\redNN$, where the verification of $\redNN$ entails the verification of the original network $\NN$.
+We gather the neurons with similar values using merge buckets:

-\begin{definition} \textit{(Merge Buckets)} Given output bounds $\mathcal{I}_{k} \supseteq \mathcal{H}^*_k$ of a nonlinear layer $k$ with $v_k$ neurons, an output $y\in\mathbb{R}$, and a tolerance $\delta \in\mathbb{R}$, then a merge bucket is defined as
+\begin{definition}[Merge Buckets] Given output bounds $\outBounds_{k} \supseteq \hiddenSetExact_k$ of a nonlinear layer $k\in[\numLayers]$ with $\numNeurons_k$ neurons, an output $y\in\R$, and a tolerance $\bucketTol \in\R_{+}$, then a merge bucket is defined as

 \end{definition}